pokepark/PokemonRaidBot/docs/config.rst

 The bot features an automatic cleanup of Telegram raid poll messages as well as cleanup of the database (attendance and raids tables).

-To activate cleanup you need to `make sure your groups are Supergroups or Channels <#which-group-type-should-i-use--how-do-i-make-a-group-a-supergroup>`_\ , make your bot an admin in this chat, enable cleanup in the config and create a cronjob to trigger the cleanup process.
+To activate cleanup you need to `make sure your groups are Supergroups or Channels <#referring-to-groups-channels-and-users>`_\ , make your bot an admin in this chat, enable cleanup in the config and create a cronjob to trigger the cleanup process.

 #.
 Set the ``CLEANUP`` in the config to ``true`` and define a cleanup secret/passphrase under ``CLEANUP_SECRET``.